AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 Q4.
 What are the key AI agent performance metrics?

-Latency, error handling, tool invocation accuracy, groundedness, PII protection, containment rate, CSAT, and revenue impact.
+Key metrics include latency, error rate, tool invocation accuracy, groundedness, hallucination rate, bias detection, PII protection, containment rate, CSAT/ESAT scores, and revenue impact.
+Together, these validate both operational reliability and enterprise value.